vippsas/vipps-ecom-api/vipps-ecom-api.md

 The merchant can initiate a refund of the captured amount.
 The refund can be a partial or full.

+Partial refunds are done byt specifying an amount which is lower than the captured amount.
+The refunded amount cannot be larger than the captured amount.

 ### Request